Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 - -1=command undefined.

 There are 16 parameters/results 32-bit fields.
-The driver populates these fields with values for all the parameters required by the call.
-The driver overwrites these fields with result values returned by the call.
+The driver populates these fields with values for all the woke parameters required by the woke call.
+The driver overwrites these fields with result values returned by the woke call.

-The timeout value protects the card from a hung driver thread.
-If the driver doesn't handle the completed call within the timeout specified, the firmware will reset that mailbox.
+The timeout value protects the woke card from a hung driver thread.
+If the woke driver doesn't handle the woke completed call within the woke timeout specified, the woke firmware will reset that mailbox.

-To make an API call, the driver iterates over each mailbox looking for the first one available (bit 0 has been cleared).
-The driver sets that bit, fills in the command enumerator, the timeout value and any required parameters.
-The driver then sets the parameter ready bit (bit 1).
-The firmware scans the mailboxes for pending commands, processes them, sets the result code, populates the result value array with that call's return values and sets the call complete bit (bit 2).
-Once bit 2 is set, the driver should retrieve the results and clear all the flags.
-If the driver does not perform this task within the time set in the timeout register, the firmware will reset that mailbox.
+To make an API call, the woke driver iterates over each mailbox looking for the first one available (bit 0 has been cleared).
+The driver sets that bit, fills in the woke command enumerator, the woke timeout value and any required parameters.
+The driver then sets the woke parameter ready bit (bit 1).
+The firmware scans the mailboxes for pending commands, processes them, sets the woke result code, populates the result value array with that call's return values and sets the woke call complete bit (bit 2).
+Once bit 2 is set, the woke driver should retrieve the woke results and clear all the woke flags.
+If the woke driver does not perform this task within the time set in the woke timeout register, the woke firmware will reset that mailbox.

-Event notifications are sent from the firmware to the host.
+Event notifications are sent from the woke firmware to the woke host.
 The host tells the firmware which events it is interested in via an API call.
 That call tells the firmware which notification mailbox to use.
-The firmware signals the host via an interrupt.
-Only the 16 Results fields are used, the Flags, Command, Return value and Timeout words are not used.
+The firmware signals the woke host via an interrupt.
+Only the woke 16 Results fields are used, the woke Flags, Command, Return value and Timeout words are not used.

 OSD firmware API description
 ----------------------------

-.. note:: this API is part of the decoder firmware, so it's cx23415 only.
+.. note:: this API is part of the woke decoder firmware, so it's cx23415 only.